 Sinus tarsi syndrome

-A thorough clinical exam is important in diagnosing peroneal tendinitis as the use of diagnostic testing for peroneal tendonitis is limited.
-X-rays are helpful to rule out an ankle and calcaneal fractures.
+A thorough clinical exam is important in diagnosing peroneal tendinitis, as the use of diagnostic testing for peroneal tendonitis is limited.
+X-rays are helpful to rule out an ankle and calcaneal fracture.
 Diagnostic ultrasound and MRI are used to evaluate the peroneal tendons for a longitudinal rupture.
-As mentioned, tendons are notoriously slow to heal.
+As previously mentioned, tendons are notoriously slow to heal.
 Therefore, treatment of peroneal tendinitis can take weeks to months before the problem is completely resolved.
 Most important in the treatment of peroneal tendonitis is the need to decrease the load applied to the peroneal tendons with each step.
 There are two means by which this can be accomplished.

 Second, use of a lateral sole wedge or lateral heel wedge may be helpful.
-A lateral sole wedge is a wedge placed under the lateral or outside aspect of the foot.
-A lateral sole wedge inhibits the foot from rolling out (supination).
+A lateral sole wedge is a wedge placed under the lateral, or outside aspect of the foot.
+A lateral sole wedge inhibits the foot from rolling out (supination.)
 Limiting the outward roll of the foot decreases the load applied to the peroneal tendons.
 There are a number of varieties of lateral sole wedges.
 Lateral sole wedges can be placed directly in the shoe or applied to prescription orthotics.
 Lateral sole wedges can also be placed on the outside of the shoe by a shoe repair shop or O&P facility.

-Medical treatment of peroneal tendonitis includes the use of ice, rest and anti-inflammatory medications.
+Medical treatment of peroneal tendonitis includes the use of ice, rest, and anti-inflammatory medications.
 If oral medications are ineffective, injectable cortisone is often used.
 In severe cases, non-weight bearing casts may be necessary.
 Walking casts may be used as long as the walking cast is modified with a heel lift.
 Walking casts are traditionally very low in the heel.
 If a walking cast is used to treat peroneal tendonitis without a heel lift, the low position of the heel may actually contribute to the symptoms of peroneal tendonitis.

 When to contact your doctor